 “Fiddler’s Tale” by Wynton Marsalis

-Tania León, born in Cuba, a vital personality on today’s music scene, is is a highly regarded composer and conductor recognized for her accomplishments as an educator and advisor to arts organizations.
+Tania León, born in Cuba and a vital personality in today’s music scene, is a highly regarded composer and conductor recognized for her accomplishments as an educator and advisor to arts organizations.
 She has been the subject of profiles on ABC, CBS, CNN, PBS, Univision (including their noted series “Orgullo Hispano” which celebrates living American Latinos whose contributions in society have been invaluable), Telemundo and independent films.

 Wynton Learson Marsalis is a trumpeter, composer, teacher, music educator, and artistic director of Jazz at Lincoln Center in New York City, United States.
 Marsalis has promoted the appreciation of classical and jazz music often to young audiences.
 Marsalis has been awarded nine Grammys in both genres, and his Blood on the Fields was the first jazz composition to win the Pulitzer Prize for Music.